lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 The **validator ejector** is the off-chain daemon run by each node operator that watches `ValidatorsExitBusOracle` (VEBO) — the oracle that publishes which validators must exit — and broadcasts the corresponding signed voluntary-exit messages to the consensus layer.

 To accept those messages the ejector keeps an **allowlist** of trusted oracle signing addresses.
-Oracle messages are always signed by the **delegatee EOA**, never by the `DelegationContract`, so the allowlist must contain the **delegatee EOA** and be refreshed to the new EOA whenever the delegatee is rotated.
+Oracle messages are always signed by the **delegate EOA**, never by the `DelegationContract`, so the allowlist must contain the **delegate EOA** and be refreshed to the new EOA whenever the delegate is rotated.

 ---